scientific-python/scientific-python.org/content/en/community/choosing-a-project.md

 **[DRAFT] This video has not been recorded yet.**

-## Contributing to Open Source: Know your community
+## Contributing to a Scientific Python project

 A common question from new contributors is: "how do I choose which project to contribute to"?